 Abdominal Air Bike

-This exercise fits well into core-focused workouts, finishers, or conditioning blocks.
-You can make it easier by slowing the movement or keeping your feet higher, or harder by extending your legs lower and increasing control without rushing the motion.
+The Abdominal Air Bike fits well into core-focused routines, workout finishers, or conditioning blocks.
+You can make it easier by slowing the movement or keeping your feet higher off the ground, or harder by extending the legs lower and increasing control without sacrificing form.
+Proper technique matters more than speed — coordinated core engagement produces better outcomes than rushing through reps (Geisler et al., 2023).

-How to Perform the Abdominal Air Bike
+How to perform the Abdominal Air Bike

 - Lie on your back with hands behind your head, elbows flared out to the sides, and knees bent at 90 degrees.